ct-js/docs.ctjs.rocks/docs/jsintro_pt3.md

 The `array.reduce` method walks over every element of an array, executing your function (predicate), and passing the result of this function to its next call.
 It is usually used to quickly gather different statistics from an array, and by writing a different predicate you can calculate different statistical values.

-Say you write a tower defence game, and you have a final boss at the last wave.
-You want to calculate the time before the boss spawns, and for that you want to sum up all the waves' delays.
+Say you write a tower defense game, and you have a final boss at the last wave.
+You want to calculate the time before the boss spawns, and for that, you want to sum up all the waves' delays.

 Considering the following structure, we can use array's `.reduce` method to get a sum of all the delays: